orshohat1/nextjsbasicapp/README.md

 ### `set-version`

-- **Purpose**: Sets the version of the application based on the commit history.
+- **Purpose**: Perform static application secutrity testing using CodeQL, sets the version of the application based on the commit history.
 - **Runs on**: Self-hosted runner.

 ### `buildImage`